 That means, in part, making sure girls’ and women’s movements, advocates, and decision makers have easy-to-use data and evidence to guide efforts to reach the transformational agenda of the Sustainable Development Goals (SDGs) by 2030 and leave no one behind.

-The partnership is a joint effort of leading regional and global organizations from civil society, and the development and private sectors, including: Asia-Pacific Resource and Research Centre for Women (Arrow), Bill & Melinda Gates Foundation, Data2X, the African Women’s Development and Communication Network (FEMNET), the International Women’s Health Coalition (IWHC), KPMG International, ONE Campaign, Plan International and Women Deliver.
+The partnership is a joint effort of leading regional and global organisations from civil society, and the development and private sectors, including: the African Women’s Development and Communication Network (FEMNET), Asia-Pacific Resource and Research Centre for Women (ARROW), Bill & Melinda Gates Foundation, Committee for Latin America and the Caribbean for the Defense of Women’s Rights (CLADEM), Data2X, the International Women’s Health Coalition (IWHC), KPMG International, ONE Campaign, Plan International and Women Deliver.

-Maximizing each partners’ strength, global reach and diverse experience, we are coming together to tell the story of progress (and lack thereof) for girls and women against the promises and commitments in the Global Goals.
+Maximising each partners’ strength, global reach and diverse experience, we are coming together to tell the story of progress (and lack thereof) for girls and women against the promises and commitments in the SDGs.